 223 to the Ardenne, in the Vosges, the plateaus are significantly more impacted than the north and south-facing slopes.

-Table 4: Summary table of area killed by bark beetle in function of topographical exposures during the 2017-2022 period.
-The same letters (a, b, c) identify homogenous groups with no significant differences for each topographical exposures (based on Pearson’s chi-squared test statistic, p-value < 0.05)
+Table 4: Par of the studied area killed by bark beetle according to the exposures during the 2017-2022 period.
+The same letters (a, b, c) identify homogenous groups with no significant differences for each exposures (based on Pearson’s chi-squared test statistic, p-value < 0.05)